Search anything

 Wad van Waarde

-From plastic soup to veggie soup: a transition design in the Wadden area that uses local crops to develop plastic-free products.
+From plastic soup to veggie soup: a transition design in the Wadden area that uses local crops, like flax, to develop plastic-free products.

 transition design from plastic soup to veggie soup — © Eileen Blackmore x Dick Muileman